Britain asks: Should 3-parent IVF be allowed to avoid disease?

 Britain is in the vanguard of research in this area, so ethical concerns and scientific advances here are closely watched around the world - particularly in the United States where scientists are also working on DNA swap techniques.

-Jardine, whose organisation will report back to government in early 2013, said she wanted to hear from people from all walks of life, all backgrounds and all levels of expertise.
+Jardine, whose organization will report back to government in early 2013, said she wanted to hear from people from all walks of life, all backgrounds and all levels of expertise.

 Medical science of this kind, especially when it involves human reproduction, has the potential to "immediately alter the nature of society to all eternity", she said.